FORCE: Physics-aware Human-object Interaction: Conclusion

 \section{Conclusion}

 This work, \model\removespace, tackles the problem of synthesizing human object interactions with nuanced details, by modeling intuitive physics.
 It solves two main challenges.
-First, it proposes the first kinematic-based method that synthesizes human-object interaction conditioned on physical attributes such as object resistance and the human force.
+First, it proposes the first kinematic-based method that synthesizes human-object interaction conditioned on physical attributes such as object resistance and human force.
 By leveraging the novel physics encoding, our method generates a diverse spectrum of interaction motions under varying resistance.
 Its performance in diversity and realism surpasses previous methods.
-Second, the accompanying \model dataset, featuring over 450 motion sequences, provides a valuable resource for training and evaluating kinematic-based methods.
+Our accompanying dataset features over 450 motion sequences.
+Together, they provide a benchmark for training and evaluating HOI methods.